SarahRubio/Api_Poetry/README.md

          }
     }

-For example with javascript you can get a random verse like that :
+For example with javascript you can get a random verse like this :

     fetch('http://apipoetry.pythonanywhere.com/aVerse/')
     .then(function(body) {